chef/knife-vsphere/README.md

 Enumerates the VM Templates registered in the target datacenter.
 Only name is currently displayed.

+    -f FOLDER       - Look inside the designated folder, default is the root folder

 ## knife vsphere customization list

 Enumerates the customization specifications registered in the target